 Learning how to operate all of this could have been difficult, but fortunately it isn't necessary: you can have Security Master scan your system to make its main recommendations, then apply them all in a couple of taps.

-Security Master's core features (just about everything but the VPN) are available in an ad-sponsored free version.
+Security Master's core features are available in an ad-sponsored free version.

-The Standard version drops the ads, enables automated device boosting for better performance and provides a daily 200MB VPN data allowance for £2.49 ($3.49) a month, or an equivalent £0.83 (£1.16) a month if you pay for a year up-front.
+The Standard version (opens in new tab) drops the ads, enables automated device boosting for better performance, throws in the anti-theft alarm and gives you priority technical support for $0.99 a month if you pay for a year up-front.

 The Scan function checks your device for malicious apps, malware, poorly configured settings and more.
-The reporting isn't always clear - the app told us it had found a virus, but not what or where that was - but it's undeniably easy to use.
+The reporting isn't always clear - the app told us it had found a virus, but not what or where that was, leaving us unsure if this was a legitimate threat of a false alarm - but it's undeniably easy to use.

 The AppLock module displayed our installed apps and made intelligent recommendations about the apps to protect (Messenger, Photos, Chrome.)
 We accepted its advice and were prompted to choose a PIN that would unlock all three apps (you can't have a per-app unlock method).